 Click to go directly to:

-Forthcoming: If you click on the image or link below, you will find an enlargeable image of a chart which perspicuously represents the weekly meeting times of our Autumn 2012 Courses.
+Forthcoming: If you click on the image or link below, you will find an enlargeable image of a chart which perspicuously represents the weekly meeting times of our Winter 2013 Courses.
 Once the chart has opened in a new window, you can enlarge the image to whatever size you like in order to make it easier to read.

 29700.
 Reading Course.
 Consent of Instructor & Director of Undergraduate Studies; Students are required to submit the college reading & research course form.
 Staff.

-Note(s): Required and only open to fourth-year students who have been accepted into the BA essay program.
+Note(s): Required of fourth-year students who are writing a senior essay.
 Students writing senior essays register once for PHIL 29901, in either the Autumn or Winter Quarter, and once for PHIL 29902, in either the Winter or Spring Quarter.
 (Students may not register for both PHIL 29901 and 29902 in the same quarter.)
 The senior seminar meets all three quarters, and students writing essays are required to attend throughout.
 K. Davey, Staff.

 49900.
 Reading & Research.
 Staff.

 50100.
 First-year SeminarOpen to grad students.
 Prerequisites: Enrollment limited to first-year graduate students.
 This course meets in Autumn and Winter quarters.
 D. Finkelstein.